WorkSteve7284/origins-architectury/README.md

 I just made this to change water protection because I want to.
 The only thing I changed is that I deleted a bunch of lines stopping water protection form adding to the other protections.
-Everything else was made by
+Everything else was made by Edwinmindcraft and apace100
 # Origins (Forge)

 This is the repository for the source of the unofficial forge port of the Origins mod.